The Ledger Intelligence System

 Metals complex30%Gold, silver, platinum, palladium

-Diamond market stress35%Natural, lab-grown, market pressure
+Diamond market stress35%Natural, lab-grown, segmented demand

 Jewelry demand pressure20%Bridal, high jewelry, channel load